Simple Strategies for Improving Test Performance

 Before you jump in and start reading your text, skim through each chapter to get a general idea of the main ideas and themes.
 Pay attention to chapter headings, introductions, subheadings, visual aids and summaries.
 Try to develop an idea of what the text is going to communicate.
 This will provide your reading direction and focus.

 As you survey the text, develop questions that will help provide additional focus and direction to your reading.
 Use chapter headings, subheadings and introductions to develop questions.
 As you read, attempt to answer the questions you developed.
-Actively search for answers to these questions as you read will help you stay focused and engaged.
+Actively searching for answers to these questions as you read will help you stay focused and engaged.

 - Read, Recall, Review